Kapeli/Dash-User-Contributions/docsets/Pythonista/README.md

 > **IMPORTANT:** This docset is only of the Python 3 documentation included with Pythonista 3.
 For the Python 2 documentation, use [leesavide/pythonista-docs2](https://github.com/leesavide/pythonista-docs2).
 >
 > Also note that this is **only** the Pythonista 3 documentation.
-The Dash user docsets and main docsets provide the additional modules that Pythonista provides, and rather than take up 60+ MB of space, it'd be more useful for users of this docset to refer to those docsets when reading up on them.
+The Dash user docsets and main docsets provide the additional modules that Pythonista includes, and rather than take up 60+ MB of space, it'd be more useful for users of this docset to refer to those docsets when reading up on them.

 [Pythonista](http://omz-software.com/pythonista/) is an integrated development environment for writing [Python™](http://python.org/) scripts on iOS.